GoogleCloudPlatform/community/tutorials/telepresence-and-gke/index.md

 ## Configure your local development environment to work with the Go microservice

 You'll need to grab all of the code for your local development environment so that you can edit the `DataProcessingService` service.
-As shown in the architecture diagram, `DataProcessingService` is dependent on a connection to both `VeryLargeJavaService` and `VeryLargeDataStore`.
-So, in order to make a change to this service, you'll need to exchange data with these other services as well.
+As shown in the architecture diagram, the `DataProcessingService` service is dependent on a connection to both the `VeryLargeJavaService` service and the `VeryLargeDataStore` service.
+So, in order to make a change to this service, you'll need to exchange data with these other services, too.

 1. Clone the repository for this application from GitHub: